 Choosing the right pricing tool is critical to increasing profits, staying competitive, and reducing manual workload.
-In 2025, the pricing software landscape is split between predictive AI and rule-based tools.
+Currently, the pricing software landscape is split between predictive AI and rule-based tools.
 This article compares 11 leading pricing tools: 6 that use predictive AI and 5 that rely on rule-based logic.

 We explain the key differences, the logic behind the categorization, and which tool might be right for your business depending on your maturity, product assortment, and goals.
 The information has been compiled using our expert insights as well as publicly available details.